 Vicodin-related Emergencies and Deaths

 Drug overdose accounts for 44 deaths in the US every day.
-Hydrocodone-containing pharmaceuticals, such as Vicodin, are among the most consumed opiates that cause untimely deaths among addicts and dependents due to the drug availability and relatively low Vicodin street price.
+Hydrocodone-containing pharmaceutical are among the most consumed opiates that cause untimely deaths among addicts and dependents due to the drug availability and relatively low Vicodin street price.

 Why Vicodin is Highly Addictive